Congee: Indonesia

 In Indonesia, congee is called bubur, and it is a popular breakfast food.
 Travelling bubur ayam vendors frequently pass through residential streets in the morning selling the dish.
-A popular version is bubur ayam, which is rice congee with shredded chicken meat.
+A popular version is bubur ayam, which is congee with shredded chicken meat.
 It is also served with many condiments, such as green onion, crispy fried shallot, fried soybean, Chinese crullers (youtiao, known as cakwe in Indonesia), both salty and sweet soy sauce, and sometimes it is topped with yellow chicken broth and kerupuk (Indonesian style crackers).
-Unlike some of other Indonesian dishes, it is not spicy; sambal or chili paste is served separately.
+Unlike some other Indonesian dishes, it is not spicy; sambal or chili paste is served separately.

-Some food venders serve sate alongside it, made from quail egg or chicken intestine, liver, gizzard, or heart.
+Some food vendors serve sate alongside it, made from quail egg or chicken intestine, liver, gizzard, or heart.

-On the north coast of Bali, famously in a village called Bondalem, there is a local congee dish called mengguh, a popular local chicken and vegetable rice congee that is spicier than common bubur ayam and more similar to tinutuan, using a spice mix of onions, garlic, coriander seeds, pepper and chili.
+On the north coast of Bali, famously in a village called Bondalem, there is a local congee dish called mengguh, a popular local chicken and vegetable congee that is spicier than common bubur ayam and more similar to tinutuan, using a spice mix of onions, garlic, coriander seeds, pepper and chili.

-In another region of Indonesia — the city of Manado in North Sulawesi, there is a very popular type of congee called tinutuan, or also known as bubur Manado (Manadonese porridge).
+In another region of Indonesia, the city of Manado in North Sulawesi, there is a very popular type of congee called tinutuan, or also known as bubur Manado (Manadonese porridge).
 It is rice porridge served with ample amount of vegetables.
 A bit different from the one sold in Java, it is made from rice porridge, enriched with vegetables, including kangkung (water spinach), corn kernels, yam or sweet potato, dried salted fish, kemangi (lemon basil) leaves and melinjo (Gnetum gnemon) leaves.

-On eastern parts of Indonesia, their kind of congee is called papeda, which is made from sago flour.
+In the eastern parts of Indonesia, the local congee is called papeda, which is made from sago flour.
 It is a staple food of Maluku and Papuan people.
 Usually, it is eaten with yellow soup made from tuna or mubara fish spiced with turmeric and lime.